Anurag180259/ecommerce_suite_database_api/README.md

 ### 3. Configure the Database

 Create the `ecommerce_suite` schema along with the required tables and stored procedures in MySQL before deploying the API.
-Use[Schema.sql](./Schema.sql) for database schema.
+Use [Schema.sql](./Schema.sql) for database schema.

 **Tables:**
 - `users`